-- (i) Promote construction of new ECDE classes to promote social distancing, and recruit additional teachers, as envisioned on CIDP 2018-2022. - (ii) Provide adequate personal protective equipment for teachers, learners and other employees in the schools.
-Build communities' trust in the health and safety measures taken by schools to guarantee the well-being of returning students and to ensure that the risk of pandemic is minimized. - (iii) Create awareness and effectively engage parents on education matters if the county is to address the high illiteracy levels.
-There is need to develop ICT in this county so that communication can be effective and online learning can take place effectively. - (iv) Enhance the safety of school buildings and their surroundings before reopening by interventions including fumigations and provision of adequate sanitation facilities.
+- (i) Promote construction of new ECDE classes to promote social distancing, and recruit skilled teachers, as envisioned in CIDP 2018-2022. - (ii) Provide adequate personal protective equipment for teachers, learners and other employees in all learning institutions.
+Build communities' trust in the health and safety measures taken by schools to guarantee the well-being of learners and to ensure that the risk of pandemic is minimized.